Ruby Princess: COVID-19 pandemic

-On 19 March 2020, the ship arrived back in Sydney, New South Wales two days early from the New Zealand cruise, docking at 3am, as some COVID-19 swabs needed to be tested as an urgent matter.
+On 19 March 2020, the ship arrived back in Sydney, New South Wales two days early from the New Zealand cruise, docking at 3 a.m., as some COVID-19 swabs needed to be tested as an urgent matter.
 The ship disembarked 2,700 passengers later that morning.
 The state health minister, Brad Hazzard announced on 20 March 2020 that 13 of the people on the ship had been tested for the SARS-CoV-2 coronavirus, and 3 of them were positive.
 New South Wales health authorities asked all passengers to go into self-isolation.
 It was announced on 24 March that one passenger had died and 133 on the ship had tested positive for the coronavirus.

-As of 30 March, at least 440 passengers had tested positive for the virus.
-211 were in New South Wales, 71 in South Australia, 70 in Queensland, 43 in Western Australia, 22 in the Australian Capital Territory, 18 in Victoria, three in Tasmania and two in the Northern Territory.
+As of 30 March, at least 440 passengers had tested positive for the virus: 211 were in New South Wales, 71 in South Australia, 70 in Queensland, 43 in Western Australia, 22 in the Australian Capital Territory, 18 in Victoria, three in Tasmania and two in the Northern Territory.
 By 31 March, five of them had died, one in the Australian Capital Territory, two in Tasmania, one in New South Wales and one in Queensland.
 By 2 April, cases in New South Wales had risen to 337 passengers and 3 crew members, and total passenger cases had risen to at least 576, excluding passengers who left Australia without being tested.

-On 1 April, the ship was off Port Botany.
+On 1 April, the ship was off Port Botany, New South Wales.
 The International Transport Workers' Federation had called on the Australian government to allow the crew members to be disembarked so that they could be flown to their countries of residence.
-At that point, there were 15,000 crew members in 18 cruise ships sitting off the Australian coast.
+At that time there were 15,000 crew members in 18 cruise ships sitting off the Australian coast.
 Six from Ruby Princess had been medically evacuated.
 Aspen Medical was contracted to carry out medical assessments on the ship and visited it on 2 April.